nhoyt/copy-page-link/README.md

 # Copy Link

-The Copy Link extension builds a formatted link to the current page being viewed in your browser and copies it to the clipboard.
-You can then paste the link markup into an external document.
+Copy Link is a Firefox browser add-on that builds a formatted link to the current page in the active tab and copies it to the clipboard.
+You can then paste the resulting link markup into an external document.

 By default, the page title is used as the display text for the link.
 You can override this behavior by selecting a text string within the document — that string will then be used as the display text instead of the page title.

-The Preferences page allows you to select from the following link formats:
+The Copy Link Preferences page allows you to select from the following link
+formats:

 * Markdown: \[title | selection\]\(url\)
 * HTML: &lt;a href="url"&gt;title | selection&lt;/a&gt;